-Instead of tracking all your expenses every month, you only track your variable expenses.
+Instead of tracking all your expenses every month, you only follow your variable expenses.

 You know what they will be every single month.

-So when you set up your budget, you are only looking at expense categories that vary each month.
+So when you set up your budget, you only look at expense categories that vary each month.

-This would include things like groceries, entertainment, personal care, dining out, car maintenance, etc.
+This would include groceries, entertainment, personal care, dining out, car maintenance, etc.

-You focus on keeping spending in these areas in check and this should free up money for you to stop adding on to debt each month, begin to pay off your debt, or save money every month.
+You focus on keeping spending in these areas in check, and this should free up money to stop adding on to debt each month, begin to pay off your debt or save money every month.

-Of course, you still have to take into account your fixed expenses, otherwise you will have a very big surprise at some point during the month.
+Of course, you still have to consider your fixed expenses.
+Otherwise, you will have a huge surprise during the month.